And greetings to you thrill seekers, music lovers, conversationalists all across the fruited plane.

 Wouldn't you be all over him?

-Uh I don't know.
+I don't know.

-No, see that's that's a big deal.
+No, see, that's a big deal.

-Well, I might be.
+I might be.

 The press wouldn't be.

-The press would none of this would be happening if it were Bill Clinton.
+The press would, none of this would be happening if it were Bill Clinton.

 Whatever the White House said would be accepted.

-It started talking about, well, even if he did lie, it's just about sex, and it didn't impair in the way he did his job, blah, blah, blah, blah.
+And then they all started circling the wagons around him and started talking about, well, even if he did lie, it's just about sex, and it didn't impair the way he did his job, blah, blah, blah, blah.

 Thank you, 9-11.

-I also cannot, folks.
+I also cannot, folks, I cannot.

 I urge you to come forward to honestly and fully discuss any and all involvement you have had with this incident.